turingarena/turingarena/docs/evaluation/SE.md

 ## Evaluation as JSON Lines streams

-An evaluation is represented over a stream using the JSON Lines format (jsonlines.org).
+An evaluation is represented over a stream using the [JSON Lines format](http://jsonlines.org).